Analytic inference with two-way clustering: Inference on scalar expectations

-Hereafter, we mostly consider tests of nominal level $\alpha\in (0,1)$ of the null hypothesis that $\theta_0 = \theta$, against $\theta_0\ne \theta$; we also briefly discuss unilateral tests when $d=1$, as well as confidence intervals and confidence regions.
-We base our inference method on the asymptotic linearity of $\widehat{\theta}$.
-Specifically, we assume that for some function $f$ and $Y_{ij}:=f(W_{ij})$,
+Hereafter, we mostly consider tests of nominal level $\alpha\in (0,1)$ of the null hypothesis that $\theta_0 = \theta$, against $\theta_0\ne \theta$; we also briefly discuss unilateral tests, as well as confidence intervals.
+As those proposed by MH and CGM, our tests rely on the following three variance estimators: